 7.)
 Their young survive off of protein which the workers find in the form of insects and other critters.
 In return, the larvae produce a sweet syrup which the adults drink.
 This vomit is called vespa amino acid mixture (VAAM).
 Mmmm, baby barf.

 Did you know…?

 Hornet stings are more painful to humans than typical wasp stings because hornet venom contains a large amount (5%) of a chemical called acetylcholine.
 Acetylcholine causes harm by inactivating or hyperactivating muscles via their influences on the neuromuscular junction.
 Oooh, big words.
-Basically, a large enough dose of this venom can cause paralysis, hypotension, and even death.
+Basically, a large enough dose of this venom can cause paralysis, hypertension, and even death.

 8.)
 Hornets release more venom per sting than any other stinging insect.

 9.)
 Hornets who build their nests in the trees usually make football-shaped nests.
 The nests are made out of hornet spit and chewed wood.
 They have a brittle, paper-like texture.
-Ground nesting hornets can dig burrows.
+Ground nesting hornets typically dig burrows.

 10.)
 At the end of her life, the queen will lay a mass of fertilized eggs that develop into a new generation of queens and a mass of unfertilized eggs that develop into drones.
 Drones die soon after fertilization.
 Workers live from spring – summer.
 The queen completes her life cycle in just 1 year.

 Also, check out the Critter Science YouTube channel.
 Videos added frequently!